 I have saved both of these websites on my phone and popped them into a folder called Schengen so that I have easy access to them.
 You can do this too by going into their websites and tapping the three horizontal lines on the bottom right of your screen.
 Then you press Add page to and you can put it on your home screen.

-Schengen Top Tips
+Managing the Schengen Shuffle – Top Tips

 1. Perhaps the flexibility of travel may be jaded by Schengen with intuitive right turns limited under the restrictions.
 Although there is no reason why, certainly for now, we shouldn’t be able to enjoy full and rich travels through Europe.
 We just need to plan a little more precisely than we have in the past.
 Travel is still possible and so keep your minds positive and upbeat.